kirisanth-g/zotero/D3/README.txt

 6. Click on Gear Button on Blue Toolbar on the Zotero GUI
 7. Click on "/Root Plugin" for plugin

+NOTE:
+- All the latest files are in the Incorporation branch
-NOTE: read "Sprint Documentation.docx" first
+- Read "Sprint Documentation.docx" for updated information.